Department of Computer Science and Engineering

 I am an assistant professor in Department of Computer Science and Engineering at Ewha Womans University.
 I was a postdoctral research fellow for Cognitive Assistance Laboratory at Carnegie Mellon University, worked with Prof. Kris Kitani and Prof. Chieko Asakawa.
 Before then, I studied at University of Maryland, College Park as a member of Human Compter Interaction Lab, advised by Prof. Leah Findlater, where I received my PhD in Computer Science.

-The goal of my research in Human Computer Interaction (HCI) is to enrich user experience with novel interaction technologies with minimum physical and cognitive loads.
-I am particulary interested in improving information access by redesigning state-of-art technologies (e.g., wearables, augmented reality) for individuals with various needs, especially for people with visual impairments.
+My research goal in Human Computer Interaction (HCI) is to enrich user experience with novel interaction technologies with minimum physical and cognitive loads.
+I am particularly interested in improving information access by redesigning state-of-art technologies (e.g., wearables, augmented reality) for individuals with various needs, especially for people with visual impairments.

 Nonvisual On-body Interaction

 Interactions performed on users' own body for people with visual impairments

 Smartphone-based indoor navigation guidance for people with visual impairments